 - Normal Creatinine Levels: Vary depending on age, sex, and muscle mass.

 - Interesting Fact: Creatinine is a relatively stable waste product, making it a reliable markerThe word “marker” has a rich history and multiple meanings, but in the context of the human body or living organisms, it typically refers to an indicator or signal that provides information about something else.
-Here’s a breakdown: Etymology and… Read More of kidney function.
+Here’s a breakdown: Etymology and Origin: • Marker: This word likely emerged around the 14th… Read More of kidney function.

 Creatinine and Ketosis:

 There’s no direct impact of ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More on creatinine levels.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More on creatinine levels.
 However, dehydration, a potential side effect of ketogenic diets, can temporarily elevate creatinine levels.
 It’s essential to stay hydrated while in ketosis.